Associate Dean for Research & Infrastructure, and the Arts*

 Dean Kearney's current research focuses on behavior, scene, and scenario modeling for virtual environments.
 He co-directs the Hank Simulation Lab that houses a virtual bicycling simulator.
 With funding from the National Science Foundation and the National Center for Injury Prevention, he is investigating how virtual environments can be used as laboratories for the study of human behavior.
 He has also published research in psychophysics, computer vision, modeling of human movement, and computer animation.
 Dean Kearney's recent teaching has covered discrete structures, programming techniques and data structures, human computer interaction, and computer animation.

-Contact Chris Lake to schedule an appointment with Associate Dean Kearney.
+Contact Julie Rogers to schedule an appointment with Associate Dean Kearney.

 *Art & Art History, Cinematic Arts, Dance, Music, Theatre Arts, Writers' Workshop